 Canada has come a long way in terms of legalizing online gambling, at least when compared to US laws.
 In relation to the United Kingdom, Canada still has a long road ahead of them.
-At present, there are several provinces in Canada where online gambling, in one form or another, is not only legal, but locally regulated.
-These include Alberta, British Columbia, Manitoba, Quebec, Ontario, and the collective provinces of Atlantic Canada; New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
+At present, there are several provinces in Canada where online gambling, in one form or another, is not only legal but locally regulated.
+These include all 10 of three major provinces – Alberta, British Columbia, Manitoba, Quebec, Ontario, Saskatchewan, and the collective provinces of Atlantic Canada; New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.

-While the above listed provinces of Canada have moved forward with locally regulated iGaming, online gambling is not illegal in the remaining province of Saskatchewan, or Canada’s three territories; Northwest Territories, Nunavut, and Yukon.
+While the above provinces have moved forward with locally regulated iGaming, online gambling is not illegal in Canada’s three territories; Northwest Territories, Nunavut, and Yukon.
 It simply lacks local regulation, meaning Canadians in these regions (the entire country, for that matter) are not breaking any laws by gambling online with internationally regulated online casinos that operate overseas.

 The following information will help shed light on the current laws of online gambling in Canada.